MicrosoftDocs/playfab-docs/playfab-docs/sdks/c/index.md

 ## What this SDK includes

-The PlayFab Services SDK for C/C++ is for use by game clients on Windows, Xbox, Switch, and PlayStation as well as game servers on Windows.
+The PlayFab Services SDK for C/C++ is for use by game clients on Win32 (x64 only), Nintendo Switch, Sony PlayStation&#174;, iOS, macOS, Android, Linux, and the Microsoft GDK.
 It includes only the subset of feature areas and service calls appropriate for games running on those platforms.
 We'll be adding support for more platforms and scenarios over time.

 Here are some notable differences when compared to other, more general purpose, PlayFab SDKs:
 - This SDK omits any service calls that require admin or developer-level authentication on all platforms except Windows, where they may be needed for game server scenarios.
 Specifically, any call that requires a developer secret key or title entity token to authorize isn't available outside of the Windows SDK.